mrhheffernan/Python-Scripts/ReadMe.md

 ###### umat_mean.py
 Taking the element-wise mean of umatricies from the uncertainties.unumpy package is not a built in functionality.
 This rectifies that by using numpy to calculate the mean and then recompiles the result into a umatrix.

+###### queuelength.py
+This is a simple way to count the current number of running jobs for a particular user in a SLURM queue